askharley/react-recoil-workshop/README.md

 # clone the repo
 $ git clone git@github.com:askharley/react-recoil-workshop.git

-# go into the repo root
+# navigate into the repo root
 $ cd react-recoil-workshop

 # go into the start project